neythonstreitz/encor-problem-sets/Labs/AAA/aaa-lab.md

 #### 1.5 Verify a local user account
 - [ ] Logout of the console.
 Attempt to enter the console with the new user account.
-- [ ] Examine the running config., what does the local user we created look like?
+- [ ] Examine the running config.
+What does the local user we created look like?
 - [ ] Copy the encrypted password and enter it into this [webiste](https://www.ifm.net.nz/cookbooks/cisco-ios-enable-secret-password-cracker.html).
 - [ ] Evaluate the efficacy of the encryption you performed.